portolan75/data_pipeline_automation/README.md

 # Data Pipeline Automation with GitHub Actions

-This is the repository for my custom `Data Pipeline Automation with GitHub Actions` which originated from the work of [Rami Krispin](https://github.com/LinkedInLearning/data-pipeline-automation-with-github-actions-4503382).
+This is the repository for my custom `Data Pipeline Automation with GitHub Actions` originated from [Rami Krispin](https://github.com/LinkedInLearning/data-pipeline-automation-with-github-actions-4503382).

 ![](/readme_images/pipeline_automation.drawio.png)